Key Points:

 Sitting

 Teaching your cat to sit can come in handy.
 Simply stand or sit in front of your cat, and when they sit naturally, reward them.
-Start using the “sit” cue after they start sitting in anticipation of the treat.
-Soon they will associate the cue with the behavior.
+Start using a “sit” cue (either a hand or verbal cue) after they start sitting in anticipation of the treat.
+Soon they’ll develop a positive association between the cue and the behavior.

-Cats love to jump on counter tops, which can be unnerving and cause damage.
-Training a cat to stay off the counter is possible by using double-sided tape or an object the cat doesn’t like to discourage them from jumping up there.
+Cats love to jump on countertops, which can be unnerving and cause damage.
+Training a cat to stay off the kitchen counter is possible by using double-sided tape or an object the cat doesn’t like to discourage them.

 Biting or kicking with hind legs

 It’s not uncommon for cats to bite or kick, but it can become a problematic behavior.
 If your cat bites or kicks because of a boundary or privacy issue, respect your cat’s space.
-If your cat bites or kicks out of rough play, however, disengage, and ignore your cat.
+However, if your cat bites or kicks out of rough play, disengage and ignore your cat.
 When your cat stops being rough, reward the calm behavior.

-Another way you can discourage cat bites is by disengaging and offering your hand for licks instead.
-Do this by putting a treat or some cat food on the back of your hand or fingers.
-By letting your cat lick the treat off of your hand, they learn a better way to engage with your hand when in a playful mood.
+Try putting a treat or some cat food on the back of your hand or fingers.
+By letting your cat lick the treat off your hand, they learn a better way to engage with your hand when in a playful mood.

 Scratching furniture